 First of all, how are you and your family doing in these COVID-19 times?

 Chema Coca: Fortunately, all the people around us are fine, and that’s the most important thing.
 For the rest, it is a matter of adapting to the new situation, and at the moment, it is not going bad.

-Tell us about you, your career, how you founded or joined SUPERLUMEN.
+Tell us about you, your career, how you founded SUPERLUMEN.

 Chema Coca: We are friends for life.
 We started years ago to embark on different technological projects in our spare time, testing new technology, programming applications, and above all, everything related to the emerging world of Virtual Reality.

 Thus, we decided to turn our passion into a business.
 Then Superlumen was born.

 How does SUPERLUMEN innovate?

 Chema Coca: We create new ways of playing video games using Virtual Reality.
 For example, in our last game Desolatium, we are using real images and videos 360 to create the environment and levels for the game.

 Thanks to our own graphics engine, we managed to create high-quality VR graphics, maximizing the immersion of the user; through Artificial Intelligence, we completely eliminate motion shickness.